hyperf/hyperf/docs/en/controller.md

 class IndexController
 {
+    // Define RequestInterface and ResponseInterface on parameters to obtain relevant objects,
-    // Related objects will be automatically injected by the dependency injection container if you obtain such objects by defining RequestInterface and ResponseInterface on the parameters. public function index(RequestInterface $request, ResponseInterface $response)
+    // which will be automatically injected by the dependency injection container public function index(RequestInterface $request, ResponseInterface $response)
     {
         $target = $request->input('target', 'World');